Twicetagram: Background and release

 Twice then posted a second group image teaser on October 23.
 On October 24, the group posted individual teaser images for each member.
 A second set of teasers featuring moving images for each member were uploaded on the same day.
-The following day, individual teaser videos featuring Nayeon, Jihyo, and Mina were uploaded by the group.
-On October 26, Twice released individual teaser videos featuring Jeongyeon, Momo, and Tzuyu.
-Then on October 27, the last set of individual teaser videos which featured Sana, Dahyun, and Chaeyoung were uploaded.
+On October 25–27, individual teaser videos featuring each member were released.
 The group uploaded their first music video teaser for "Likey" on October 28.
-A second music video was released later on the same day which revealed a part of the song's point choreography.
+A second music video teaser was released later on the same day, which revealed a part of the song's point choreography.
 A highlight medley which featured audio snippets for all tracks in the album was uploaded on October 29.
-Before the official release of Twicetagram on October 30, the group released a photo revealing the full lyrics of their title track "Likey."
+Before the official release of Twicetagram on October 30, the group released a photo revealing the full lyrics of "Likey."
 The album, along with the music video for the lead single, was officially released on October 30 as a digital download on various music sites while the physical album was released the following day.